5.6: Interpreting the y-intercept of a Line

 Solution

-Again, we note that the y-intercept is the number that is not in front of the x.
+Again, we note that the y-intercept is the number that is not in front of the .
 Thus, the y-intercept is 45.
-Next, the y-intercept is the value of y when x equals zero.
-For this example, x represents the new born baby’s birth weight in pounds.
-If x is equal to 0, this means the baby was born with a weight of 0 pounds.
+Next, the y-intercept is the value of when equals zero.
+For this example, represents the new born baby’s birth weight in pounds.
+If is equal to 0, this means the baby was born with a weight of 0 pounds.
 Since it makes no sense for a baby to weigh 0 pounds, we can say that the y-intercept of this regression line has no practical meaning.

 Example 5.6.3